[The Null Hypothesis]

 expect('🍌').toBe('🍌'); // ✅ PASS

-}); This restraint has a benefit beyond saving time: a smaller, focused test suite is easier to maintain.
-When every test has a clear purpose, you don’t end up with a sprawling collection of half-remembered assertions that may or may not still matter.
+This restraint has a benefit: a smaller, focused test suite is easier to audit.
+When every test has a clear purpose, you can review what AI wrote and verify it matches intent.

 The Coverage Trap

-But coverage measures execution, not intent.
+Coverage measures execution, not intent.
 A test that executes a line of code isn’t necessarily testing that the line does what it should.
-You can achieve 100% coverage with tests that assert nothing meaningful.

 Worse, coverage as a target incentivises exactly the wrong kind of tests.
 Need to hit 80%?
-Write tests that touch every branch, spy on every function, assert on every intermediate value.
+Write tests that spy on every function, assert on every intermediate value.
 You’ll hit your number.
 You’ll also create a test suite that breaks whenever anyone improves the code.

 // Written for coverage, not for value